SIGN-IN

 Computer and Information Science

-Michael Bauer, University of Western Ontario
+Michael Bauer, Western University

 Dr. Bauer’s research in high performance computing includes the development of novel algorithms for the efficient uses of high performance computing grids, such as SHARCNET, and the development of novel parallel algorithms that can be used to analyze multiple, large multi-modal data sets, particularly in the environmental and medical informatics areas.
 A recent paper, “Job Co-Allocation Strategies for Multiple High Performance Computing Clusters” which appeared in the journal Cluster Computing, reported on new algorithms for the efficient distribution of multi-process jobs across different clusters when considering communication costs and differing communication patterns.
 Other recent work on a new approach for the parallel computation of the atmospheric diffusion of plumes has appeared in the International Journal of Computers and Applications.
 More info